 DAC is a technology that processes atmospheric air, removes CO2 and purifies it.
 CE’s DAC technology does this in a closed loop where the only major inputs are water and energy, and the output is a stream of pure, compressed CO₂.
 This captured, compressed CO₂ then offers a range of opportunities to create products and environmental benefits, including CE’s main focus, production of clean-burning liquid fuels with ultra-low carbon intensity.

 At CE, we have been developing our DAC technology since 2009 and capturing CO2 from our pilot plant in Squamish, B.C. since 2015.

-As we move to commercialization, we envision industrial-scale air capture facilities, sited outside of cities and on non-agricultural land, that supply CO₂ for fuel synthesis, and eventually for direct sequestration to compensate for emissions that are too challenging or costly to eliminate at source.
-At this large scale, our technology will be able to achieve costs of $100-150 USD per tonne of CO₂ captured, purified, and compressed to 150 bar.
+As we move to commercialization, we envision industrial-scale DAC facilities, built outside of cities and on non-agricultural land.
+Individual DAC plants can be placed in any country and in multiple climates, and can be built to capture one million tons of CO2 per year.
+At this large scale, our technology will be able to achieve costs of $100-150 USD per ton of CO₂ captured, purified, and compressed to 150 bar.

 CE’s DAC plants, and the resulting captured CO2, offer a range of opportunities.

 CE is actively seeking strategic partners to build full-scale commercial DAC facilities, and customers interested in supply agreements for our ultra-low carbon fuel.